Veolia Water Technologies & Solutions

 • Excellent long-term stability up to 70°C

-• Long-term resistance to aqueous acid solutions
+• Long-term resistance to aqueous acid and base solutions

 • High dimensional stability